maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

 of talks on various topics but the one that caught my attention was the keynote held by that Alan Turing fella.
 Really exciting stuff about that new type of computer, more abstract, simpler yet powerful, with a slick design.
 The minimalist dream.
-Everyone most likely already heard of it: the A-Machine ! or Turing Machine as everyone like to call it.
+Everyone most likely already heard of it: the A-Machine ! or, as most people like to call it: the Turing Machine.
 Anyway let's see what's all that hype about.

 [^meta]: S.A.M.S.A.R.A.
 Annual Mathematical Summit Against Recursive Annotation